SBLLB/Github_CV/README.md

 My passion for cheese had been a running theme for many years.
 After travelling I decided to turn this passion into a business and launched The Dairy Girl, a monthly cheese subscription service.
 Read a [review of The Dairy Girl.](http://www.hotandchilli.com/2014/06/the-dairy-girl.html)

-* Provided subscription cheese boxes to customers in the UK
+* My passion for cheese had been a running theme for many years.
+After travelling I decided to turn this passion into a business and launched The Dairy Girl, a monthly cheese subscription service.
 * Sourced directly from producers
 * Took the idea from concept to implementation
 * Self funded
-* Selected recurring payment platforms
+* Selected recurring payment platforms - Moonclerk and Stripe
 * Led branding, website build, product design
 * Established logistics system
 * EHO compliance